Percy Reeve

 UK & Other Memorials

-Royston Town Memorial, Not on the Ashwell memorials
+Royston Town Memorial, Ashwell Merchant Taylors School Roll of Honour (LOST)(*1), Not on the Ashwell memorials

 Pre War

-Percy was born in Guilden Morden, Cambridgeshire on 16th April 1895, the fourth son of James and Sarah (nee Manning).
+Percy was born in Guilden Morden, Cambridgeshire on 16 April 1895, the fourth son of James and Sarah (nee Manning) and was baptised on 1 July 1901 at Sandon, Hertfordshire.
+He was one of nine children, but two died in infancy.
 He was educated at the Merchant Taylors School in Ashwell.

 Wartime Service

-R Sandilands of the 1st Beds notified his death in a letter to his mother 27/10/1914 and said that he was “Exceptionally Brave”.
+R Sandilands of the 1st Beds wrote a letter to his mother on 27 October 1914 notifying her of his death and said that he was “Exceptionally Brave”.

 Additional Information